Uniform exponent bounds on the number of primitive extensions of number fields: Introduction

 \begin{theorem} Let $\mathbb{M}$ be the Fischer--Griess Monster group in its minimal degree $n = 97{,}239{,}461{,}142{,}009{,}186{,}000 \approx 9.7 \cdot 10^{19}$ permutation representation.
 Then $\#\mathcal{F}_{n,k}(X;\mathbb{M}) \ll_{k} X^{17/2}$ for any number field $k$ and any $X \geq 1$. \end{theorem}

 By contrast, the previously best bound on $\#\mathcal{F}_{n,k}(X;\mathbb{M})$ follows from the general bound \cite[Theorem 1.2]{LOThorne} on $\#\mathcal{F}_n(X)$, and is of the form $O(X^{1462})$ even in the simplest case when $k=\mathbb{Q}$.
-Additionally, we note that the Monster group is known to occur as a Galois group over $\mathbb{Q}$ \cite{Thompson-Galois,Matzat-Galois}, so this result is not vacuous.
+Additionally, we note that the Monster group is known to occur as a Galois group over $\mathbb{Q}$ \cite{Thompson-Galois,Matzat-Galois}, in fact for infinitely many extensions, so this result is not vacuous.

 We now turn to stating a general result.
 Any transitive permutation group $G$ may be decomposed in terms of primitive groups, and thus one may hope to study $G$-extensions by studying how the fields decompose into the corresponding primitive pieces.
 More explicitly, we say that $G$ has a \emph{primitive tower type} $(G_1,\dots,G_m)$ if each $G_i$ is a primitive permutation group and $G$ is a transitive permutation subgroup of the wreath product $G_1 \wr \dots \wr G_m$.
 Equivalently, $(G_1,\dots,G_m)$ is a primitive tower type for $G$ if for every $G$-extension $K/k$, there exist extensions $F_0/F_1/\dots/F_m$ with $F_0 = K$ and $F_m=k$ such that $F_{i-1}/F_i$ is a $G_i$-extension.